Serbia in the Balkan Wars: Balkan League

 Following Italy's victory in the Italo-Turkish War (29 September 1911 – 18 October 1912), the Young Turks fell from power after a coup.
-The Balkan countries saw this as an opportunity to attack the Ottoman Empire and fulfill their desires for expansion.
-With the initial encouragement of Russian agents, a series of agreements were concluded between Serbia and Bulgaria in March 1912.
-Military victory against the Ottoman Empire would not be possible while it could bring reinforcements from Asia.
-The condition of the Ottoman railways of the time was primitive, so most reinforcement would have to come by sea through the Aegean Sea.
+The Balkan countries saw this as an opportunity to attack the Ottoman Empire and expand their empire.

+With the initial support of Russian agents, a series of agreements were reached between Serbia and Bulgaria in March 1912.
+Military victory against the Ottoman Empire would not be possible while the empire could enlist reinforcements from Asia.
+The condition of the Ottoman railways at the time was unusable, so most reinforcement would have to come by ship through the Aegean Sea.
 Greece was the only Balkan country with a navy powerful enough to deny the use of the Aegean to the Ottoman Empire, thus a treaty between Greece and Bulgaria became necessary; it was signed in May 1912.
 Montenegro concluded agreements between Serbia and Bulgaria later that year.
-Bulgaria signed treaties with Serbia to divide the territory of northern Macedonia but refused any similar agreement with Greece.
-Bulgaria's policy was that the agreement would limit Serbia's access to Macedonia, while at the same time, Bulgaria could take as much as its army could regardless of Greek wishes.
+While refusing to enter into any such deal with Greece, Bulgaria negotiated treaties with Serbia to partition the area of northern Macedonia.
+According to Bulgarian strategy, the agreement would restrict Serbia's access to Macedonia while allowing Bulgaria to unilaterally capture as much as its troops could without regard to Greek interests.
 Bulgaria thought it could occupy the larger part of Aegean Macedonia and the important port city of Salonika before the Greeks could get there.
 This alliance between Greece, Serbia, Bulgaria, and Montenegro became known as the Balkan League; its existence was undesirable for all the Great Powers.

 The League was loose at best, though secret liaison officers were exchanged between the Greek and the Serbian army after the war began.
 Greece delayed the start of the war several times in the summer of 1912 to better prepare her navy, but Montenegro declared war on 8 October (25 September O.S.).
 Following an ultimatum for the Ottoman Empire, the remaining alliance members entered the conflict on 17 October.